magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 1. Create a shared catalog with the above products.
 1. Set the custom price to zero for the product with a price of $70.
 1. Now create a company user and assign it to the shared catalog just created.
-1. Log in using the company account and browse to the category that the products are assigned to.
+1. Log in using the company account and browse to the category where the products are assigned to.
 1. Try to sort by price.

 <ins>Expected results</ins>: